 If you’re reluctant to try Aimovig or hope to try alternative forms of treatment that are drug-free, there are several options available, including treatments for TMJ or temporomandibular joint disorder.
 Although TMJ has yet to conclusively be linked to migraines, TMJ flare-ups have been known to trigger headaches, due to the complex relationship between the temporomandibular joint and the muscles and bone in the skull.
 The temporomandibular joint is a major part of the joint system in the skull.
 It conncets with muscles and nerves throughout the head and neck.
 Beyond the commonly known symptoms of TMJ–muscle soreness, lockjaw, and limited mobility–TMJ has been known to also cause symptoms such as vertigo and tinnitus (ringing in the ears).

 If you’ve experienced any of these symptoms on top of your frequent migraines, then scheduling a dental appointment could be beneficial.
 You dentist can then provide several drug-free treatment options such as a mouth-splint meant to help your jaw heal, and protect you from tooth grinding.

-Dr. Paul Hahn and Dr. Adam Hahn in Columbia, SC have experience helping people with all stages and types of TMJ.
-They can help you, too.
-Please call (803) 781-9090 or email Smile Columbia Dentistry today to schedule an appointment with either of our dentists.
+Dr. Adam Hahn in Columbia, SC has experience helping people with all stages and types of TMJ.
+He can help you, too.
+Please call (803) 781-9090 or email Smile Columbia Dentistry today to schedule an appointment.